worldomonation/worldomonation.blog/_posts/2020-10-17-leetcode-find-n-unique-integers-sum-up-to-zero.md

 ## Problem

-Given an integer `n`, return any array containing n unique integers such that they add up to 0.
+Given an integer n, return any array containing n unique integers such that they add up to 0.

 Example 1:
 ```